fazo96/telecommander/README.md

 - Sign out (without having to manually delete files)
 - Delete account
 - Reply to and Forward message support
-- Cool interface (it's already ok, just not as cool as I want it to be)
 - Search, Tab completion, chatbox history
 - Send multiline messages
 - Themes and configurability!
 Basic scripting!